 How do I know if I can trust the asking site?

-Determining authority isn’t an exact match as to how Google muckrakes a website (they aren’t the biggest fans of giving up that information, however they have admitted to using over 200 factors), but it’s a well-studied reference based on Google updates and trends that have been seen over time.
+Determining authority isn’t an exact match as to how Google values a website (they aren’t the biggest fans of giving up that information, however they have admitted to using over 200 factors), but it’s a well-studied reference based on Google updates and trends that have been seen over time.

 How we determine the authority of a site is based on multiple factors such as age, linking domains, number of total links, and quality of backlinks.
 These all play a crucial role in determining the authority a site is recognized as having.